everydayrails/everyday-rails/_posts/2015-02-17-pronto-ruby-code-review.markdown

 Here are my favorites, so far:

 * [pronto-rubocop](https://github.com/mmozuras/pronto-rubocop): Check your code
   for adherence to the Ruby community style guide.
-Rubocop issues that can be easy to miss when you're focusing on other aspects of coding.
+Rubocop finds issues that can be easy to miss when you're focusing on other aspects of coding.
 * [pronto-reek](https://github.com/mmozuras/pronto-reek): Check your code for